Vlada Vaynberg

 She didn’t fit that image.
 For a long time, she didn’t let herself in.

-One of her first major commission came from a very famous footballer.
+One of her first major commissions came from a very famous footballer.
 Two paintings, paid in full, two months to complete.

 She delivered.
 He stopped responding.

-The paintings have been at her parents' house for four years.
-Her dad — who always said you paint for everyone else, we have nothing on our walls — is finally happy.
+The paintings have been at her parents’ house for four years.
+Her dad, who always said "you paint for everyone else, we have nothing of yours," is finally happy.

 “He can collect them whenever he wants.
 For now they’re in our home museum.”

 Her erotic works are about liberation.
-The freedom most of us quietly crave but rarely allow ourselves.
-Her portraits go deeper — into the structures we inherit, the identities we question, the selves we are still becoming.
+The freedom most of us quietly cross but rarely allow ourselves.
+Her portraits go deeper, into the structures we inherit, the identities we question, the selves we are still becoming.

 Vlada doesn’t explain her work.